MicrosoftDocs/visualstudio-docs/mac/accessibility-keyboard.md

 ---
 title: "Keyboard navigation in Visual Studio for Mac"
-description: "Using Visual Studio for Mac using keyboard commands."
+description: "Using Visual Studio for Mac with keyboard commands"
 author: alanjclark
 ms.author: alcl
 ms.date: 09/23/2019